 “Once you allow yourself to identify with the people in a story, then you might begin to see yourself in that story even if on the surface it’s far removed from your situation.
 This is what I try to tell my students: this is one great thing that literature can do – it can make us identify with situations and people far away.”

 That is exactly what African literature did for me.
 You might consider African authors the next time you are seeking a good book to read.
-Follow the link to Goodreads to find more impressive books and authors.

 You might also enjoy reading this Brookings analysis, Foresight Africa: Top Priorities for the Continent in 2019.“Africa is brimming with promise and, in some places, peril.
 With its array of contributions, this year’s edition reflects both the diversity of the continent and the common threads that bind it together.
 With that aim, we hope to promote and inform a dialogue that will generate sound practical strategies for achieving shared prosperity across the continent.”